Vitafusion SleepWell Review

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, cure or prevent any disease…this product is not intended to treat insomnia or other sleep disorders.

-That’s a common statement you’ll find with many over the counter sleep aids that contain melatonin and/or herbal ingredients.
+I’ve seen very similar statements on several over the counter sleep aids that contain melatonin and/or herbal ingredients.

 Precautions and side effects